A Constructive Framework for Nondeterministic Automata via Time-Shared, Depth-Unrolled Feedforward Networks: Experiments

-\paragraph{Evaluation Protocol.} Each model is evaluated on the test set using binary classification accuracy.
-We repeat all experiments across 5 random seeds for both configurations, independently regenerating the NFA, dataset, and model for each seed.
-We report the mean accuracy, standard deviation, and 95\% confidence intervals using Student’s $t$-distribution.
+\paragraph{Network Architecture.} Each model instantiates a \emph{time-shared, depth-unrolled feedforward network (TS-FFN)} that simulates the transition and acceptance behavior of the corresponding NFA, following the construction in Theorem~\ref{THEOREM:FNN-NFA-SIMULATION}.
+Thresholded activations capture nondeterministic branching, and symbol-conditioned transitions are composed sequentially along the input string.
+When $\varepsilon$-transitions are present, the network interleaves $\varepsilon$-closure computations using repeated matrix updates until convergence.
+The final state vector is passed through an acceptance head, which computes an inner product with the binary indicator of accepting states and applies a sigmoid activation to produce a binary classification score.

-\paragraph{Implementation Details.} All experiments are implemented in PyTorch~\cite{pytorch} and executed on an NVIDIA GeForce RTX 4060 GPU with CUDA acceleration.
+\paragraph{Training and Evaluation Protocol.} Transition matrices $\{T^x\}_{x \in \Sigma \cup \{\varepsilon\}}$ are initialized randomly and trained via gradient descent to minimize binary cross-entropy loss between predicted and true acceptance labels.
+This setup evaluates the \emph{empirical learnability} of NFAs by TS-FFNs, as formalized in Proposition~\ref{PROP:FNN-NFA-LEARNABILITY}.
+Each experiment is repeated across 5 random seeds for both configurations, independently regenerating the automaton, dataset, and model.
+We report mean test accuracy, standard deviation, and $95\%$ confidence intervals computed via Student’s $t$-distribution.